 In 2010, Dr. Lewis wrote a letter to the Centers for Medicare and Medicaid Services (CMS) asking the federal agency to re-draw its map.
 "They have never gotten back with me," said Dr. Lewis.

 CMS declined interview requests for this story.
 An agency spokesperson in Washington, D.C. told the KVUE Defenders over the phone it now plans to investigative Dr. Lewis' complaint.

 "It seems like it's almost at a crisis situation," explained Senator Leticia Van de Putte, in reaction to our investigation.
-The San Antonio state lawmaker, also a pharmacist, doesn't believe it's not fair to her constituents.
+The San Antonio state lawmaker, also a pharmacist, doesn't believe it's fair to her constituents.

 "It seems to me we're at a point where the policymakers don't even know what they don't know, and in this case, it is a huge disparity," said Van de Putte.